top of page

 donor gift letter

-• The the amount of the gift.
+• The amount of the gift.

 • Whether the gift is repayable.